anydef/search_lucene_101_trial/README.md

 Currently the result for the query term "blaue strickjacke" leaves alot to be desired:
 Alot of Products that contain this property are not selected and returned leading to a [recall](https://en.wikipedia.org/wiki/Precision_and_recall#Recall)
 For example this [productvariation](https://www.otto.de/p/vila-strickjacke-viril-1-tlg-S082R048/#variationId=S082R048J552).
 The mentioned product has a field **baseColor** which has the value *blau* which should match based on our query term.
+For additional info the structure of a productvariation can be seen under ``example_search_variation_entry.xml``

 ##### Goal:
 * Make the product mentioned above occur in the search result with the query term "blaue strickjacke"